 Latvia's economy grew by 50% between 2004 and 2007, but the global financial crisis of 2008-9 hit the country hard

-Deep public spending cuts introduced by the subsequent Dombrovskis government led to discontent at home, but impressed international lenders enough to earn Latvia an IMF/European Union 7.5bn euro ($10bn) bailout.
+Subsequent deep public spending led to further discontent, but earned Latvia an IMF/European Union 7.5bn euro ($10bn) bailout.

-Despite a relatively successful economic transition, unemployment remains persistently high, and in recent years many young Latvians have left the country to seek opportunities abroad.
+Despite a relatively successful economic transition, unemployment remains persistently high, and in recent years many young Latvians have left to seek opportunities abroad.
 Between 2000 and 2011, the population fell by about 13%.